-Learn More: Singapore Work Visas Guide 2022
+Learn More: Singapore Work Visas Guide 2024

 What Is An Employment Pass?

-An Employment Pass or EP is a Singapore work visa issued by the Ministry of Manpower for eligible professional foreign talents.
-Some of the criteria include earning a salary of at least $4,500, which is benchmarked against the top one-third of the local professionals, managers, executives and technicians (PMET) salaries by age.
-The EP allows you to live and work in Singapore, as well as travel in and out of the country without having to apply for entry visas.
-This pass is valid for 2 years for first-time applicants and can be renewed for up to 3 years.
+An Employment Pass (EP) is a Singapore work visa issued by the Ministry of Manpower for eligible professional foreign talents.
+Criteria include a minimum salary of $6,000, benchmarked against top local PMET salaries by age.
+The EP permits living, working, and traveling in and out of Singapore without entry visa applications.

 Benefits of Having An Employment Pass In Singapore